tillg/ping-metrics/README.md

 #Literature
 - [Getting Started with Sending StatsD Metrics to Telegraf & InfluxDB](https://influxdata.com/blog/getting-started-with-sending-statsd-metrics-to-telegraf-influxdb/): A good explanation of how things work and should be configured
 - [Grafana and ping](https://hveem.no/visualizing-latency-variance-with-grafana): This guy did something similar, although his setup is all on one box.
+- The [link](https://www.lucidchart.com/documents/edit/a8be9ce0-9252-4434-973a-cbef01bf6335#) to the LucidCharts document with the overview drawing